delta-io/delta/protocol_rfcs/collated-string-type.md

 Each string field can have a collation, which is specified in the table schema.
 It is also possible to store statistics per collation version.
 This is required because the min and max values of a column can differ based on the used collation or collation version.

 By default, all strings are collated using binary collation.
-That means that strings compare equal if their binary representations are equal.
-The binary representation is also used to sort them.
+That means that strings compare equal if their binary UTF8 encoded representations are equal.
+The binary UTF8 encoded representation is also used to sort them.
+Note that in Delta all strings are encoded in UTF8.

-The `collations` table feature is a writer only feature and allows clients that do not support collations to read the table using binary collation.
+The `collations` table feature is a writer only feature and allows clients that do not support collations to read the table using UTF8 binary collation.
+To support the table feature clients must preserve collations when they change the schema.
+Collecting collated statistics is optional and it is valid to store UTF8 binary collated statistics for fields with a collation other than UTF8 binary.

 #### Collation identifiers